kuzmaMinin/algorhitms/README.md

-# Algorhitms
+# Javascript Data Structures and Algorithms
-## The most popular javascript algorhitms
+## The most popular javascript data structures and algorithms

 To run the project you need to install npm packages.